Enalean/tuleap-function-examples/README.md

-# Tracker App examples
+# Tuleap Functions examples

-This repository is a collection of example app you can use for custom code execution in Tuleap.
+This repository is a collection of example Tuleap Functions you can use in Tuleap.

 Currently Tuleap handle custom code execution in these contexts:

-- Git pre-receive hooks
 - Artifact post action

-You can retrieve example app in corresponding sub directories.
+You can retrieve example Function in corresponding sub directories.

 ---

-Apps can be write in any languages supporting WASI Preview 1 (https://github.com/WebAssembly/WASI).
+Functions can be write in any languages supporting WASI Preview 1 (https://github.com/WebAssembly/WASI).

-Check the Tuleap documentation for more information on how to use these apps along with Tuleap.
+Check the Tuleap documentation for more information on how to use these Functions along with Tuleap.